 Alain de Botton examines our ideas of success and failure -- and questions the assumptions underlying these two judgments.
 Is success always earned?
 Is failure?
 He makes an eloquent, witty case to move beyond snobbery to find true pleasure in our work.

 Remember the days you struggled just to make a yo-yo spin, and if you were really fancy, to “walk the dog”?
 You ain’t seen nothin’ yet.
 Japanese yo-yo world champion BLACK tells the inspiring story of finding his life's passion, and gives an awesome performance that will make you want to pull your yo-yo back out of the closet.

-Let's teach for mastery — not test scores
+Let's teach for mastery -- not test scores

 When you look at sporting achievements over the last decades, it seems like humans have gotten faster, better and stronger in nearly every way.
 Yet as David Epstein points out in this delightfully counter-intuitive talk, we might want to lay off the self-congratulation.
 Many factors are at play in shattering athletic records, and the development of our natural talents is just one of them.

-In this highly personal talk from TEDMED, magician and stuntman David Blaine describes what it took to hold his breath underwater for 17 minutes — a world record (only one minute shorter than this entire talk!) — and what his often death-defying work means to him.
+In this highly personal talk from TEDMED, magician and stuntman David Blaine describes what it took to hold his breath underwater for 17 minutes -- a world record (only two minutes shorter than this entire talk!) -- and what his often death-defying work means to him.
 Warning: do NOT try this at home.